 The portraits are irregular in shape with rough edges because they were tucked into the mummy wrappings.
 Because of this, you can’t easily forget that they were originally created to be death masks.
 It can bring up some strong feelings when you realize that all of these individuals whose expressive faces you’re looking at are dead.
 If that thought upset you, remember that these works were likely painted years before they were needed, while the sitters had plenty of life left in them.

 Faiyum portraits are plentiful, so you can see examples at many major museums around the world.
+I’ve seen them at the Met, the Louvre (I believe), and in several other places.
 If you’re interested in learning more, you can read about Faiyum mummy portraits at DailyArt Magazine and at the Metropolitan Museum of Art.
 Also, enjoy contemporary Iranian portrait painter Y. Z. Kami’s great video about Faiyum mummy portraits for the Met’s The Artist Project.